google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 ### Why are lambdas important?

 First off, don't ask this question randomly in the wild, as you might accidentally find a functional programmer, and wander away from the ensuing conversation much later intellectually drowning in parentheses, type theory, monads, and the like.
-Among this laundry list of reasons however you will probably hear something about closures and state capturing.
+Among this laundry list of reasons, you will probably hear something about closures and state capturing.
 A closure is a function stored together with its environment, and lambdas are just one instance of closures in Java.
-For each variable that is not defined within the closure, we store the value of the variable or of the reference to the variable's storage location.
+For each variable that is not defined within the closure, we store the value of the variable or a reference to the variable's storage location.

 Since closures hold the enclosing state, they play nicely together in a concurrent environment as long as they don't mutate referenced variables.
 Looking at a typical loop over a List: